1. Cottages

 Hazelrigg Farm

-It's called Hazelrigg Farm and it's just outside Newby Bridge.
-The cottage is detached, so no neighbours on the other side of the wall.
-The garden is enclosed.
+Hazelrigg Farm is our place in Newby Bridge.
+It's a detached cottage, so no neighbours on the other side of the wall.
+The garden is enclosed which is handy.

-Cartmel village is about fifteen minutes drive.
-It's known for the racecourse and the sticky toffee pudding.
-It has some very good restaurants, like L'Enclume, but you need to book a long way ahead.
+Windermere lake is a couple of minutes' drive.
+Cartmel village is about fifteen minutes.
+It's known for the racecourse and its sticky toffee pudding.
+There are some very good restaurants there, but you need to book well ahead.

-You're well placed for getting into the Lakes proper.
-Ambleside, Bowness, and Coniston are all within a half hour drive.
-The coast at Morecambe Bay is about six miles away.
+For walking, you're right on the edge of the Lake District National Park.
+Coniston, Ambleside, and the Bowness area are all within a half hour drive.
+The coast at Morecambe Bay is about six miles away if you fancy a change from the fells.